thinkshout/thinkshout/blog/_posts/2014-05-23-chimpfestation.md

 ## Identity Crisis

-Building on the success of the Mailchimp module, ThinkShout has made the contribution of robust, useful Drupal modules a core part of our business.
+Building on the success of the MailChimp module, ThinkShout has made the contribution of robust, useful Drupal modules a core part of our business.
 In building [Entity Registration](https://drupal.org/project/registration), [RedHen](https://drupal.org/project/redhen), [Salesforce v3](https://drupal.org/project/salesforce), [Leaflet](https://drupal.org/project/leaflet), and a bunch of other great modules, we've often leveraged Drupal 7's Entity and Field systems to make our tools as versatile and abstract as possible, allowing for any imaginable use-case.

 We had a bit of a wake-up call when one of our favorite clients, [The Salmon Project](http://www.salmonlove.com/), asked us to integrate their fancy new RedHen CRM directly with MailChimp.
 Integrating RedHen Contact Entities doesn't actually match up with either of these: _anonymous signup forms_ and _authenticated subscription control_.